Hair Loss Click here to learn about local plastic surgeons

 Reviewed by Robert V. Mandraccia, MD

-Male hair loss is usually a result of genetics, but hormones and aging can also play a role.
 Male pattern baldness refers to the onset of a receding hairline and thinning crown, while female pattern baldness affects the whole top of the head.
+Hair loss in both sexes is most often the result of genetics, but hormones, aging, stress, illness and poor nutrition also play a role.

 Hair Today, Gone Tomorrow

-There are many different types of hair transplantation procedures available today.
+Many different types of hair transplantation procedures are available today.
 One of the newer and more popular procedures is known as micro-hair transplantation.
-Gone are bulky hair plugs.
-In their place are individual hair micrografts.
-This newer procedure is similar to more traditional hair transplantation, but surgeons now use individual hair follicles as opposed to clumps.
+Gone are bulky hair plugs of yesteryear, replaced by individual hair micrografts.
+Micro-hair transplantation is similar to more traditional hair transplantation, but surgeons now use individual hair follicles instead of large clumps of hair to get better, more natural-looking results.

-Most micro-hair transplant procedures incorporate local anesthesia, but a variety of modern sedation techniques including various levels of general anesthesia may be used for more extensive procedures.
-Hair transplants are typically performed on an outpatient basis at an outpatient surgery center, doctor's office or hospital.
+Most micro-hair transplant procedures are performed under local anesthesia, but a variety of modern sedation techniques, including various levels of general anesthesia, may be used for more extensive procedures.
+Hair transplants are typically performed on an outpatient basis at a freestanding surgery center, doctor’s office or hospital.
 The procedure may take several hours to complete.
 Multiple treatment sessions may be needed over the course of two years.

-During the transplant, microscopic segments of the scalp (grafts) which contain hair from the donor area are removed and then inserted into the balding area.
+During the transplant, microscopic segments of the scalp (grafts) which contain natural groupings of hair from the donor area are removed and then inserted into the balding area.

 Besides micrografts, there are several other types of grafts that vary in size and shape.
 Slit grafts, which comprise one to five hair follicles, are inserted into slits in the scalp.
-Round-shaped punch grafts or “plugs” containing 10 to 15 hairs are rarely used anymore.
-Strip grafts containing up to 40 hairs are almost never used.
+Circular punch grafts containing 10 to 15 hairs — often referred to as “plugs” — are rarely used anymore.
+Likewise, strip grafts with up to 40 hairs, which were the norm a few decades ago, are almost never used today.

 Preparing For Your Hair Transplant